It all started when...

 My first job out of college was in Philanthropy.
-I worked for a private family foundation that specialized in educational grant making.
 I had learned a lot about grant writing, but this was my opportunity to understand how grant making worked.
-What can I say about that experience?
-Not much due to NDA's and all that.
-But, it was my first time ever being in personal contact with an actual billionaire.
-And all of my suspicions about the power that the wealthy wield in our society turned out to be true.
-I prepped powerful executives for board meetings and assisted in coalition building.
-I reviewed grants and proposals and developed an eye for which orgs had a chance at securing funding and which orgs would be dismissed on sight.
-I witnessed firsthand how diverse stakeholders have to work together and how easy it is for community initiatives to fall apart if the funders aren't pleased with outcomes.
+In my supporting role, I witnessed firsthand how diverse stakeholders have to work together and how easy it is for community initiatives to fall apart if the collaboration isn’t genuine.
 It was an illuminating 3 years.
 Equal parts infuriating and inspiring.

 So, of course I went on to graduate school.